Luk13Mad/dnasr/README.md

 The SHAZAM finger prints are not very useful for further processing outside the SHAZAM environment.
 But the entropy information may be used further. **Following up on this soon**

 ## Performance
+The data used for the figure can be found in this repository.
 ![performance](https://github.com/Luk13Mad/dnasr/blob/master/data/fig1.png)